 When she is not leading the practice or teaching, you will most likely find Dr. Tea traveling internationally, enjoying a great cup of tea (of course), scouting areas for the latest vegan goodies, or leading a sexuality or diversity, equity, and inclusion (DEI)-centered training.
 Dr. Tea is an often-sought-after speaker and presenter, appreciated for her inclusive, authentic, and very energetic and engaging presentation style.
 She is also a Certified Supervisor for Social Workers in the state of Florida and enjoys helping future clinicians get engaged in the meaningful work of helping others.

-Specializes in sex therapy, relationship and couple support, holistic & nutritional wellness for mental health, wellness retreats, and EMDR therapy for support with sexuality-related traumas.
-Licensed in Florida & Virginia
+Specializes in sex therapy, diverse relationships, relationship and couple support, holistic & nutritional wellness for mental health, wellness retreats, and EMDR therapy for support with sexuality-related traumas.
+Kink-aware & affirming therapist.
+Licensed in Florida & Virginia.

 Concierge Therapy Services with Dr. Tea Also Available.
 Contact Us For More Information.